LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-This way Play will just consume the body enumerator in a lazy way, copying each chunk of data to the HTTP response as soon as they are available.
+This way Play will consume the body enumerator in a lazy way, copying each chunk of data to the HTTP response as soon as it is available.

 ## Serving files

-Of course we provide easy to use helpers to this common task of serving a local file:
+Of course, Play provides easy-to-use helpers for common task of serving a local file:

 ```
 def index = Action {